compose-spec/compose-spec/spec.md

 configuration data that can be granted to the services in this application.
 The source of the config is either `file` or `external`.

+### file

-- `file`: The config is created with the contents of the file at the specified path.
+If `file` is set, the config is created with the contents of the file at the specified path.
+`file` MUST not be set if `external`is set to `true`.

+### external

-- `external`: If set to true, specifies that this config has already been created.
-Compose implementation does not attempt to create it, and if it does not exist, an error occurs.
+if `external` is set to true, compose implementation does not attempt to create it, and if it does not exist, an error occurs.

+### name

-- `name`: The name of config object on Platform to lookup.
+`name` deifnes the name of config object on Platform to lookup.
 This field can be used to reference configs that contain special characters.
 The name is used as is and will **not** be scoped with the project name.

+### profiles

+`profiles` defines a list of named profile for config to be enabled.
+When not set, config is always enabled.

 In this example, `http_config` is created (as `<project_name>_http_config)`when the application is deployed, and `my_second_config` MUST already exists on Platform and value will be obtained by lookup.